ortus-docs/coldbox-docs/recipes/building_rest_apis.md

 #### Placeholder Quantifiers

-You can also add the common regex `{}` size restrictor to restrict how many digits a placeholder should have or be between:
+You can also add the common regex `{}` quantifier to restrict how many digits a placeholder should have or be between:

 ```js
 // two digits